GannettDigital/simulato/docs/pages/tutorial/tutorial-first-component.md

 Whenever we create and add a component we will add components of a specified `type` while providing a unique `name`.

-**Note:** that just like classes or constructors, we want to use PascalCase so we can quickly differentiate `type` values from other properties' values such as `name`s.
+{% include note.html content="Just like classes or constructors, we want to use PascalCase so we can quickly differentiate `type` values from other properties' values such as `name`s." %}
-{: .notice--info}

 ```